NUS-CS-MComp/cs-distributed-database-performance-benchamark/README.md

 ### Group O's project repository for CS5424 Distributed Database.

-This documentation serves as a general guide for the project structure
----

 ## Project Structure
 - client: handle the experiment and client transactions, to be shared by both implementations